NamRana/Assessment/README.md

 ```

 ```
-You need to setup your mongo database connection string in "config/default.json" folder and also the jwt secret
+Setup your mongo database connection string in "config/default.json" folder and also the jwt secret
 ```

-# Project snapshot

 ## Author